cydeb33/JobBlockly/docs/BaseBlockly.rst

 .. image:: VisualBase/cat2.png
     :width: 49 %

-To get the full documentation about what can be acheived when modifying the toolbox manually, head to `this link <https://developers.google.com/blockly/guides/configure/web/toolbox>`_ (Google documentation).
+To get the full documentation about what can be achieved when modifying the toolbox manually, head to `this link <https://developers.google.com/blockly/guides/configure/web/toolbox>`_ (Google documentation).

 Example : an "only workspace" task
 ----------------------------------

 When creating a Blockly course, you might want your student to only re-order the blocks that are on the workspace rather than using a toolbox.
-This example will show you how to acheive that with the graphical interface.
+This example will show you how to achieve that with the graphical interface.
 Here, we will take the very simple example of a function counting the number of occurence of a number n in a list and returns it.

 First, open the graphical editor, click on the workspace tab and create a function that takes two parameters *list* and *n*, and returns a value *return* (if you are not familiar with the graphical interface use, refer to `Example : create the sum function (using the graphical interface)`_)